Benh83/eco395m-Final/README.md

 Chris Cain

-# Goal of the Analysis
+# Goal of the Project
 The goal of this project is to automate a mind-numbing and time intensive process for Investment Banking Analysts.
 For any Merger or Acquisition, there is an industry standard sheet that must be filled out with basic information to create a deal profile.
 The goal of this project was to use an LLM to fill out this sheet for any given transaction when the user entered the names of two companies who engaged in the deal.

 In order to maximize the accessibility and manipulability of the data, we decided to append the data to a table within a SQL Postgres database on Google Cloud, as well as return an Excel file.
 Because this information is used to inform financial decisions, we prioritized accuracy and ease of access to citations by making links accessible in a connected table.